jacksonhturner/EPP_622/assignment_3.md

 conda list flye
 ```

-Due to some quirk of my personal miniconda3, the following commands installed Flye version 2.8.1.
+Due to some quirk of my personal miniconda3, the preceding commands installed Flye version 2.8.1.

 Next, perform the assembly using Flye, referencing its github (https://github.com/fenderglass/Flye) for whatever specifications needed for the data.
 Because I've installed Flye version 2.8.1, the assembler automatically scaffolds the assembly without a flag.
 This command lists using 10 threads, but use however many is appropriate for your computational needs and availability.
 This will take a few minutes, so feel free to run this in screen.
 Otherwise, now might be a good oportunity to make yourself some hot tea or do something else to enjoy yourself :)